rustdevbtw/.dots/README.md

 ### 6. ZSH

 Now, I use ZSH with OMZ (Oh-My-ZSH), Antidote (package manager), and Powerlevel10K (prompt framework).
-Install them, and they should work out-of-box.
+Install Antidote to `~/.antidote` (and don't forget to add to PATH) and it all should just work.

 ### 7. NeoVIM